General Terms and Conditions

 1.1 Our sales and delivery terms and conditions cover and are exclusively valid for the entire business relationship with our customers.
-Deviating or additional conditions of buyers are not acknowledged, except where their being valid has been explicitly agreed on in writing.
-Our terms and conditions only apply if we carry out delivery unconditionally despite contrary, deviating or additional terms and standards of the buyer.
-Our terms and standards also apply to all future business with the buyer without express agreement.
+Deviations or additional conditions of buyers are not acknowledged, except if agreed upon in writing.
+Only our terms and conditions apply if we carry out delivery unconditionally despite contrary, deviating or additional terms and standards of the buyer.
+Our terms and standards also apply to all future business with the buyer without expressed agreement.

 1.2 The conditions herein only apply to companies, legal entities of public law and special estates under public law.

-1.3 Our sales representatives and agents do not have signing authority; agreements reached with them are only valid and binding once confirmed by us in writing.
+1.3 Our sales representatives and agents do not have signing authority; agreements with them are only valid and binding if confirmed by us in writing.

 2. Offers and Contract Conclusion

 2.1 Our offers are always subject to change without notice unless stated otherwise in the relevant offer.
 Silence on the part of the buyer shall not qualify as acceptance.

 2.2 The contract of sale is validated by our confirmation of order in writing.
 Our execution of delivery respectively the delivery note is considered as confirmation of order if a written confirmation of order is lacking.
 Any oral agreements have to be confirmed by us in writing.

 2.3 Once the order confirmation has been issued, the buyer cannot cancel the delivery contract unless legal or contractual provisions deviate.

 2.4 The dimensions, weights, illustrations, descriptions and other details as given in our catalogues, brochures, price lists or estimates and other documents only serve as information and are only binding contractual content if we expressly agree to this in writing.

 2.5 Details on material and durability can only be considered as guarantees if expressly stated as such.
 The same holds true for the acceptance of a procurement risk.